 Project overview

-SeBS360 is an ESA-funded project led by Evenflow that builds on the Sentinel Benefits Study (SeBS) to establish the Sentinel Benefits Observatory.
+SeBS360 is an ESA-funded project led by Evenflow that builds on the Sentinel Benefits Study (SeBS) to establish a new comprehensive series of Sentinel benefit studies.
 The project aims to investigate, analyse, consolidate and disseminate evidence on the value generated through the use of Copernicus Sentinel data.

 Operational use cases and value chain assessment